Maturity Ladder bond portfolios over time

-The XTB recommended Maturity Ladder portfolio has one XTB maturing each year.
-It is very popular with IFAs for good reason as it:
+The XTB Maturity Ladder portfolio has one XTB maturing each year.
+It is very popular among advisers and for good reason as it:

 - Delivers all the benefits of owning XTBs directly

 - Provides a regular and reliable cash flow

-- It is a buy and hold investment which still provides flexibility for the investor when cash flows are paid
+- It is a buy and hold to maturity investment strategy which still provides flexibility for the investor when cash flows are paid

 - The characteristic of regularly maturing bonds creates a different risk metric for portfolio construction.
-Many IFAs and their clients find this feature attractive in a portfolio.
+Many advisers and their clients find this feature attractive in a portfolio.

 Choices for consideration

-The simplest choice is to take the distributions and either spend it, or invest it elsewhere as envisaged when maturity ladder portfolio was purchased.
+The simplest choice is to take the proceeds and either spend it, or invest it elsewhere as envisaged when the Maturity Ladder portfolio was acquired.

 For example: You may have invested with the intention to use the capital for mortgage repayments, school fees, an annual holiday, or some other known expense.
 For these investors, the choice is simple, continue by using the proceeds as planned.
 Each time an underlying bond matures in the Maturity Ladder portfolio, clients will receive the XTB Face Value (subject to no default).

 However, many investors purchase a maturity ladder portfolio with the intention of re-investing the capital as it’s returned.
-This brings up a number of key points for you and your clients to consider.
+This raises a number of key points for you and your clients to consider.

-The original Maturity Ladder portfolio we recommended in 2016 is quite different to the Maturity Ladder portfolio we are recommending today; many investors want to retain the characteristics of a maturity ladder portfolio they already own, by adding a single additional XTB to extend the life of the ladder.
+The original Maturity Ladder portfolio we recommended in 2016 is quite different to the Maturity Ladder portfolio we are recommending today.
+Many investors want to retain the characteristics of a maturity ladder portfolio they already own, by adding a single additional XTB to extend the life of the ladder.

 This is one of the reasons why we have created a series of Maturity Ladder portfolios, based on when you first invest:

-- Maturity Ladder Series 2 will first repay investors in November 2018, and its final XTB also repays in 2022.
+- Maturity Ladder Series 2 first repaid investors in November 2018, and its final XTB repays in 2022.

 - Late in 2017, we introduced Series 3 with the first XTB repaying principal in October 2019 and its final XTB maturity in 2023.